vmware-archive/datadog-config-oss/README.md

 Your teammates will thank you.

 ### Using Notes in screenboards
-Notes are a fantastic way of creating titles (see [staging](https://app.datadoghq.com/screen/board/15084) or [prod](https://app.datadoghq.com/screen/board/14530)) for your various sections.
+Notes are a fantastic way of creating titles for your various sections.
 You can use markdown, meaning that you can have your titles serve the dual purpose of displaying a title and being clickable to allow for deeper inspection.

 We have implemented import code that will detect such links and translate them between environments.
 However, the code relies on certain semantics to function.
 When generating the links, use the following format: